Letohrad: Sights

-The historical centre is formed by Václavské Square with preserved Baroque burgher houses, the Church of Saint Wenceslaus, the castle and Marian column in the middle.
-The Baroque Church of Saint Wenceslaus is from 1680–1685, decorated with stucco by the Italian master Giovanni Maderna.
+The historical centre is formed by Václavské Square with preserved Baroque burgher houses, the Church of Saint Wenceslaus, the castle, and Marian column in the middle of the square.
+The Church of Saint Wenceslaus was built in the Baroque style in 1680–1685.
+It is decorated with stucco by the Italian master Giovanni Maderna.

-The original Renaissance Letohrad Castle was built in 1554 and rebuilt in early Baroque style in 1680–1685.
-It contains an exposition on contemporary way of life open to the public, rest of the premises houses a hotel, a school, the cultural centre, or the Museum of Jára Cimrman.
+The original Renaissance Letohrad Castle was built in 1554 and rebuilt in the early Baroque style in 1680–1685.
+It contains an exposition on contemporary way of life open to the public.
+Rest of the premises houses a hotel, a school, the cultural centre, and the Museum of Jára Cimrman.
 The castle is surrounded by an English-style park.

-Other museums in the town are the Town Museum or the Museum of Crafts.
+Other museums in the town are the Town Museum and the Museum of Crafts.